Opinion: Why the evidence against Kavanaugh is unreliable

 I have doubts that an FBI investigation would provide any damaging evidence, especially since Kavanaugh has undergone six FBI background checks prior to these allegations.

 We as a country and society cannot allow this moment in history to become the precedent for future nominations.
-As President Trump said, guilty until proven innocent is a very dangerous standard for our country.
+As Trump said, guilty until proven innocent is a very dangerous standard for our country.
 If we judge every future nomination or candidate by their actions when they were a teenager, we will certainly have to start looking into people like Senator Cory “I am Spartacus” Booker for his groping admission.

 To the U.S. Senate: Do what is right and confirm Brett Kavanaugh.